| Biography | Inventory Catalogue | Artists Represented | Zhang Wanxin

 2009

-”Atrium”, University of San Francisco, Kalmanovitz Hall
+”Atrium”, University of San Francisco, Kalmanovitz Hall, California, San Francisco, USA

 2008

-"Pit #5, Shifting Dreams", Bedford Gallery, Lesher Center for the Arts, Walnut Creek, California USA
+"Pit #5, Shifting Dreams", Bedford Gallery, Lesher Center for the Arts, Walnut Creek, California, USA

 "Report from Pit #5", Art Beatus Gallery, Hong Kong, China